Thinking about the future of food and agriculture with children

 Hirose continues.

-"For children, it's surprising and interesting in a way that's different from just learning.
-It also helps them understand what smart agriculture is.
-We expanded on the idea of creating a cutting-edge farm management simulation game, and finally created the core of the hands-on displays," says Hirose.
+"For children, it offers a different kind of surprise and fun than just studying.
+They can also understand what smart farming is.
+We expanded on the idea of creating a cutting-edge farming management simulation game, and that's how we finally created the centerpiece of the interactive displays," (Hirose).

 Agriculture is a homework assignment from the Earth

-The completed KUBOTA AGRI FRONT is made up of five areas.
-The program begins with an [Introduction], where models are used to capture the children's interest in food and agriculture.
-Next comes the [Theater], where children are immersed in a video and learn about the importance of food and agriculture.
-Next comes the [Field], where children are divided into teams and compete in a farm management simulation game.
-The [Tech Lab] is an indoor farm and plant factory where crops are actually grown.
-The final area is the [Table], where children can share what they have learned and felt.
-The overall theme is, "Agriculture is homework from the Earth."
-Each area has a communicator who acts as a guide and talks with visitors, helping them to think about food and agriculture issues and solutions to the multiple challenges they face.
+The completed KUBOTA AGRI FRONT is comprised of five areas.
+The program begins with an [Introduction] where models are used to show children the challenges of food and agriculture in a way that captures their interest.
+Next is the [Theater], where children learn about the importance of food and agriculture by immersing themselves in a video.
+Then there is the [Field], where children are divided into teams and compete in an agricultural management simulation game.
+Finally, there is the [Tech Lab], which features an indoor farm and plant factory where crops are actually being cultivated.
+Lastly, there is the [Table], where children can discuss what they have learned and felt.
+The overall theme is "Agriculture is a homework assignment from the Earth."
+In each area, there is a communicator to guide visitors, engaging in conversations and thinking together about the challenges of food and agriculture and the multiple solutions to these challenges.

-One of KUBOTA AGRI FRONT's greatest features is its lively program, which is a far cry from the image of existing learning facilities.
-In fact, it is managed by NOMURA Co.,Ltd. Ltd., which not only plans, designs, and produces facilities and displays, but also undertakes the operation of the completed facility.
-Partway through the project, NOMURA Co.,Ltd. 's management team joined the project, and together they considered displays content, including organizing a program that would keep visitors entertained.
+One of KUBOTA AGRI FRONT's greatest features is its vibrant programs, which are far removed from the image of existing learning facilities.
+In fact, its operation is handled by NOMURA Co.,Ltd. In addition to its functions of planning, designing, and producing facilities and displays, the company also has the function of undertaking the operation of completed facilities.
+Partway through the project, NOMURA Co.,Ltd. 's operation team also participated, and together they considered the content of displays, such as creating a program that would keep visitors engaged.
 At the same time, they also proceeded with the recruitment and training of local communicators.
-NOMURA Co.,Ltd., Ltd.'s Tsunoda Hiromi, who serves as the general manager of KUBOTA AGRI FRONT and trains communicators, says that the recruitment of good human resources is what powers the facility.
+Hiromi Tsunoda of NOMURA Co.,Ltd., Ltd., who is in charge of training communicators as the overall manager of KUBOTA AGRI FRONT, says that recruiting good people is what gives the facility its power.

 "The applicants had a variety of previous jobs, including bakeries, cram schools, roadside stations, airports, and restaurants.
 What they all had in common was that they had no experience in attendant work, and they all sympathized with the concept of this facility.
 Despite their lack of experience, they had a strong emotional attachment to the facility, so they had great potential.
 Although there was a scenario that served as the basis for what they would say, the training was not just about memorizing and speaking; it involved understanding the concept of each area, and learning how to think about what they wanted to communicate."
 (Kadota)